 Since I’m in Canada this week, I thought it would be interesting to take a look at America’s northern neighbor.
 There’s a bit of sibling rivalry between these two countries.
-Canadians love to talk about how unlike America they are and Americans love to point out how much Canada is like us and tease how it’s really our 51st state.
+Canadians love to talk about how unlike America they are, and Americans love to point out how much Canada is like us and tease how it’s really our 51st state.
 But, really, we love each other.
-The countries share a huge border, do a lot of economic trade, and share a lot of culture – from movies, music, theater, and sports.
+The countries share a huge border, do a lot of economic trade, and share a lot of culture—movies, music, theater, and sports.
 We’re connected even if we often try to pretend we aren’t.
-I often joke to my Canadian friends about how they are “little America” but I really love Canada.
+I often joke to my Canadian friends about how they’re “little America,” but I really love Canada.
 It’s a beautiful, nice, and fun country.
-Here are some interesting facts about this must see but often not visited country:
+Here are some interesting facts about this must-see but rarely visited country:

 Canada did not have a national flag until February 15, 1965, when its maple leaf flag was adopted by parliament.

 At 3,855,103 square miles, Canada is the second largest country in the world, behind Russia.

 Alert, in Nunavut territory, is the northernmost settlement in the world.

 The modern game of ice hockey was developed in Canada with the rules first published in the Montreal Gazette in 1877.

 The capital city, Ottawa (which is one of my favorites), was originally named Bytown and was the deadliest city in North America because of the violent nature of the loggers.

 Canada has the longest coastline of any country in the world at 151,600 miles.